Galawd History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient Norman culture that was established in England after the Conquest of 1066 produced the name of Galawd.
 It was given to a happy, joyous, and bold person.
 The name Galawd derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Galawd family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galawd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galawd research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galawd History in all our PDF Extended History products and printed products wherever possible.